Palazzina Appiani: Angelo Monticelli's contribution

 The Hall's ceiling is richly decorated with vegetable spirals above the frieze, all realized between 1807 and 1818 by Angelo Monticelli, considered the pupil of Appiani.

 Monticelli was a very productive painter at the time, engaged in the great neoclassical construction sites within Milan and outside the city.
-A main influence that he chose to reference were the commemorative friezes of the Republican and Imperial Rome, especially the one of the Ara Pacis Augustae, to which he added the knowledge of the frieze of the Parthenon.
+A main influence that he chose to reference were the commemorative friezes of the Republican and Imperial Rome, especially that of the Ara Pacis Augustae, to which he added the knowledge of the frieze of the Parthenon.
 The artist incorporated the features and postures of characters inspired by well-known ancient sculptures, paintings, and drawings by artists of the Renaissance and Neoclassicism, such as Michelangelo and Canova, giving to the frieze a style typical of the Roman architecture.
 These references and inspirations suggest that Monticelli had a very wide cultural background.
 The frieze incorporated the pictorial rendering of the effect of sculpted Bas-Relief, obtained with skillful use of chiaroscuro with the addition of light-and-shade.